Dhirajgupta440/Movie_Review_Sentiment_Analysis/README.md

 Tokenization

-Padding sequences for uniform input
+Padding sequences for uniform input shape

 💡 Future Improvements
 🔁 Integrate LSTM or Bidirectional LSTM for better context understanding

 🧾 Train on a larger, more diverse dataset

-📊 Show confidence scores with predictions
+📊 Show confidence scores alongside predictions

 🌍 Add multilingual support for non-English reviews

-📱 Deploy as a mobile or full-stack web app with REST API
+📱 Deploy as a mobile app or full-stack web app with REST API

-🧪 Integrate explainability tools like SHAP or LIME for transparency
+🧪 Integrate explainability tools like SHAP or LIME for model transparency

 👨‍💻 Author
 Dhiraj Kumar